 Many of the physician assistant loan forgiveness or repayment programs are associated with certain types of jobs or are specific to certain areas.
 If you don’t qualify for those programs, you can get a different form of student loan repayment assistance and get a lower interest rate through refinancing.

-When you refinance your student loans you apply for a new loan with a new interest rate and new repayment term.
+When you refinance your student loans with a lender you apply for a new loan with a new interest rate and new repayment term.
 Ideally, you can shave off a few percentage points and save thousands of dollars in interest.

 If you have good credit, a good salary and stable employment, refinancing may help you with your student loan repayment journey.